Air Fryer Is It Healthy ? 3 Go To Air Fryer Recipes

 INSTRUCTIONS:

+Wash the apple and core it, leaving the bottom intact to create a small well for the filling.
+You can use a knife or an apple corer.
 In a small bowl, mix raisins, cinnamon, and chopped walnuts (if using).
 Spoon the raisin mixture into the hollowed-out apple.
 Drizzle with honey and a touch of lemon juice.
 If using butter, place a small knob on top for extra flavour.
 Preheat the air fryer to 180°C (350°F).
 Place the stuffed apple in the air fryer basket and cook for 12-15 minutes or until the apple is soft and slightly caramelised.
 Serve & Enjoy – Carefully remove the apple from the air fryer (it will be hot!).
 Let it cool slightly before serving.
 You can enjoy it as is or with a spoonful of Greek yoghurt for added creaminess.

 HEALTHY AIR FRYER TOASTED HALLOUMI,ROCKET AND TOMATO SANDWICH